-Over ten years of research and development at Bascome Palmer Eye Institute; ranked #1 in the US for ophthalmology.
+Over 10 years of research and development at Bascom Palmer Eye Institute, ranked #1 in the US for ophthalmology.

 Bascom Palmer is ranked the number one eye hospital in the U.S., and where our AI-driven diagnostics and vision augmentation platform is continuously developed.

 Our technology is the culmination of over 10 years of clinical and scientific research and development.
 This effort is led by Heru’s Founder and CEO Mohamed Abou Shousha, MD, PhD, associate professor of clinical ophthalmology, Bascom Palmer Eye Institute.

 After years of feeling limited by options to help improve his patients’ lives, Dr. Abou Shousha became inspired and he and his team of leading physicians, scientists and engineers set out to develop Heru’s artificial intelligence (AI) powered wearable device.

 The rapid introduction of telemedicine, and the rising prevalence of glaucoma worldwide, illustrates the need for a portable and user-friendly platform that offers a novel and more cost-effective means of testing.

 Mohamed Abou Shousha, MD, PhD is Heru’s President and Chief Executive Officer.
 Dr. Abou Shousha is a practicing Opthamologist at the University of Bascom Palmer Eye Institute, where he serves as Associate Professor of Clinical Opthamology, Electrical and Computer Engineering, and Biomedical Engineering.